-I am an animal lover, therefore I have pet around many animals which dogs are my favourite pets.
+I am an animal lover, therefore I have pets many animals and dogs are my favourite pets.
 I have pet around 3 dogs in which one is about one year old, the other one is around two and a half years old.
 Sadly the third one is no more.
 Dogs are the most loyal creatures ever made on earth.
-They are so protective, loving, friendly and loyal that even human character cannot match the level of the character of a dog.
+They are so protective, loving, friendly and loyal that even human characters cannot match the level of the character of a dog.
 Whenever I came back home tired or felt low after coming back from school my two dogs, Pab and Neru have always cheered me up.
 Going on evening walks with them became my favourite daily routine which I never wanted to miss.
-My compassionate friends never left me alone in my low times like humans did.
+My compassionate friends never left me alone in my low times as humans did.
 My two friends not only stay with me in my bad times but also teach me lessons about life every now and then.
 They teach me the importance of sticking together in harsh times.
-They teach me to live life with zeal for everyday is a new adventure for us.
+They teach me to live life with zeal for every day is a new adventure for us.

 b) Animals in prison

 In this contemporary world, humans are using their powers in every worst possible way.
-In order to live with harmony with nature, we need to live hand in hand with every creature nature created.
+In order to live in harmony with nature, we need to live hand in hand with every creature nature created.
 Cutting down the trees and making roads on forest lands, is taking away the homes of animals.
-When these animals try to come on roads or towns which were there homes once, they are either tranquilized and sent far away in other forests or are kept in zoos.
+When these animals try to come on roads or towns which were their homes once, they are either tranquillized and sent far away to other forests or are kept in zoos.
 Zoo is a place where an innocent animal is kept in prison.
 Animal cruelty never stops in this world and the day is not far when nature will avenge the disbalance of harmony in nature by humans.
-By keeping animals in prisons, the humans are making money.
+By keeping animals in prisons, humans are making money.
 Humans are misusing their powers and intelligence against animals.
-For humans even animals are nothing but a material through which they are earning money.
-Aquarium is another one such example where aquatic life has been taken away from their homes and are displayed for public.
+For humans, even animals are nothing but material through which they are earning money.
+The aquarium is another such example where aquatic life has been taken away from their homes and is displayed to the public.

 D. WORD STUDY